Wildland Fire Community Resources: Organizations, Podcasts, Wellness, and Charities

 Grassroots Wildland Firefighters

-They are my go to for information on what is currently in the works in Congress regarding wildland firefighter pay, classification, benefits, and the push for all federal wildland firefighters to become a National Wildland Fire Service.
-Instead of our current situation where we work for different federal agencies (US Forest Service, BLM, NPS, BIA, etc).
+They are my go to for information on what is currently in the works in Congress regarding wildland firefighter pay, classification, benefits, and current updates on the ongoing changes for all federal wildland firefighters who work for different federal agencies (US Forest Service, BLM, NPS, BIA, etc) to become one fire agency under the US National Wildland Fire Service (USWFS).

 Podcasts